-A very short and easy Lemery’s recipe which might be full of alchemical consequences.
+A very short and easy Lemery recipe that might be full of alchemical consequences.
 Raw Tartar of barrels, calcined at coal and deliquescent in a cellar.
 And rainwater.

 Nicolas Lemery uses this recipe to “implement” his Aqua Regia for metallic gold to get dissolved in it.
-As a per se this salt is already a step above and beyond the common Aqua Regia made out of Ammonium chloride and Saltpetre (1).
+As per se, this salt is already a step above and beyond the common Aqua Regia made out of Ammonium chloride and Saltpetre (1).

-We have already treated of Salt Armoniac and Saltpetre according to french chemist (2) and see how these salt did undergo processes more sophisticated than the modern ones we are used to.
+We have already treated Salt Armoniac and Saltpetre according to the french chemists (2) and see how these salt did undergo processes more sophisticated than the modern ones we are used to.

-In addition to that it was not uncommon a deliquescent stage in a cellar for our labors of Hercules, or preparatory works (3).
-We know that passages of state were a method to “free” Secret Fire” from molecular matter (4).
-As well the use of rain water, a substance which tends to retain Secret Fire from Sky.
+In addition, it was not uncommon for a deliquescent stage in a cellar for our labors of Hercules or preparatory works (3).
+We know that passages of state were a method to “free” Secret Fire” from molecular matter (4) as well as the use of rainwater, a substance that tends to retain Secret Fire from the Sky.

 “Break the horn you have used for the distillation of tartar and get hold of the black mass you will find inside, calcined it at coal till white, then throw it into a big volume of hot water and lixiviate, filter it and pour it in a glass, or earthen, vessel and let evaporate the humidity at sand heat.
 It will remain a white salt, called Salt Alkali of Tartar.

-This salt is aperitif and is used to extract the Vegetal Tincture.
+This salt is an aperitif and is used to extract the Vegetal Tincture.
 The dosage is from ten to thirty grains.
-If you will expose this salt for a few days in a glass platter in a cellar, it will reduce in a liquor called Oil of Tartar by deficiency.
-It is used as a cosmetic and against cancer ( note the order of importance).
+If you expose this salt for a few days on a glass platter in a cellar, it will reduce in a liquor called Oil of Tartar by deficiency.
+It is a remedy against cancer ( note the order of importance).

-By means of these operations we have extract all we can from Tartar, but those who are not interested neither in Oil nor in Spirit and want just to extract the Salt can employ the untreated, or raw, Tartar and having wrapped it up in a paper, calcine it in red hot coal till it will be reduced in a white mass, after that they extract the salt by lixiviation, as mentioned above.
+Through these operations, we have extracted all we can from Tartar, but those who are interested neither in Oil nor in Spirit and want to extract the Salt can employ the untreated, or raw, Tartar and having wrapped it up in a paper, calcine it in red hot coal till it is reduced in a white mass, after that they extract the salt by lixiviation, as mentioned above.

-Here the verb to melt is evidently used in a liquefying sense.
-But why has the salt to be filtered only in rain water?
-Common water wasn’t enough for a liquefying action?
+Here the verb to melt is used in a liquefying sense.
+But why has the salt been filtered only in rainwater?
+Wasn’t common water enough for a liquefying action?
 And what’s more, why this strange name: “ by deficiency”, in french par défaillance (5)?
-Be aware that Lemery said this salt can be used to extract the vegetal Tincture.
+Lemery said this salt could be used to extract the vegetal Tincture.